yitzchak/common-lisp-jupyter/README.md

 [![Build Status][travis-badge]][travis]
 [![Build status][appveyor-badge]][appveyor]

-A Common Lisp kernel for Jupyter, based on Maxima-Jupyter by Robert Dodier which was based on cl-jupyter, a Jupyter kernel for Common Lisp, by Frederic Peschanski.
+A Common Lisp kernel for Jupyter, based on [Maxima-Jupyter][] by Robert Dodier which was based on [cl-jupyter][] by Frederic Peschanski.

 This file describes the installation and usage of common-lisp-jupyter on a local machine, but you can try out common-lisp-jupyter without installing anything by clicking on the Binder badge above.

+## Motivation

+In developing Maxima-Jupyter there were a number of enhancements and features added that cl-jupyter does not support.
+Because the structure of Maxima-Jupyter is significantly different from cl-jupyter back-porting these changes would probably be difficult.
+Therefore common-lisp-jupyter was created as library to support both Maxima-Jupyter and the included Common Lisp kernel.
+The library component handles all Jupyter messaging and most of the common kernel management tasks.
+This leaves only code evaluation and completion testing left to the derived kernel.

 ## Examples

 [about.ipynb][]

+## Comparison to cl-jupyter

+In comparison to cl-jupyter the included kernel `common-lisp` has the following features.

+- Markdown and PDF rendering

+- Automatic detection of MIME types for files

+- `is_complete_request` and `shutdown_request` messages

+- Improved JSON serialization via [jsown][]

+- Improved message handling

+- Automatic detection of prompts on `*query-io*` and use `input_request` message to facilitate responses.

 ## Installation